TimothyYe/godns/README.md

 <img src="assets/snapshots/he1.png" width="640" />

-Fill in your own DDNS key or generate a random DDNS key for this new created "A record":
+Fill in your own DDNS key or generate a random DDNS key for this newly created "A record":

 <img src="assets/snapshots/he2.png" width="640" />